klieret/ray-tune-slurm-demo/README.md

 ## 📝 Description

-Testing ray tune with slurm batch submission for the Princeton tigergpu cluster.
+Testing ray tune with slurm batch submission and MLFlow on the the Princeton tigergpu cluster.

 ## 📦 Installation